cloudquery/cloudquery/website/pages/docs/developers/running-locally.md

 # Running Plugins Locally

-Plugins are normally invoked as separate processes inside `cloudquery` cli.
+Plugins are normally invoked as separate processes inside CloudQuery CLI.
 However, for development purposes, it is possible to run plugins directly from the command line.

 You can run a single plugin or multiple plugins locally.
-It's also possible to have some plugins (from other registries such as `github`) managed and ran by the `cloudquery` cli, and have some running locally simultaneously.
+It's also possible to have some plugins (from other registries such as `github`) managed and ran by the CloudQuery CLI, and have some running locally simultaneously.

 ## Required Settings